acerv/rpi3_tester/README.md

     cmd>

+## Compiling
+The program must be compiled for the Raspberry PI3 platform, which is ARM.

+If you are using a Debian based distribution (i.e. Ubuntu), install the tools for cross compiling:
+    $ sudo apt install build-essential g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf

+To compile the program, run the following commands inside the project directory:
+    $ export CC=arm-linux-gnueabihf-gcc
+    $ make

+Then you need to copy `tester` binary output in the Raspberry PI3 device and run it.

 ## Single GPIO setup and measurement
 To read/write a sinlge GPIO, use the following procedures:
 * use the `input` command to setup the GPIO as input, then call the `read` command to read the GPIO status;